You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 • Play: Playing can make them need to go to the bathroom.

-By recognizing these signs and sticking to a potty schedule, you can help with successful house training.
-This prevents accidents in your home1112.
+By recognising these signs and sticking to a potty schedule, you can help with successful house training.
+This prevents accidents in your home.

 Leaving your puppy alone can lead to accidents if not handled correctly.
 The key to success is in offering gradual independence.
 This lets your puppy adjust without feeling anxious or distressed.
 Start with short absences, then gradually increase the time as your puppy becomes more comfortable.